 Uninsured drivers in California

-According to the Insurance Research Council (IRC), 15 percent of California drivers were uninsured in 2009.
-Though it's not required coverage, uninsured motorist bodily injury coverage can come in handy after an accident with an uninsured driver, or in the event of a hit-and-run accident.
+According to the Insurance Research Council, about 15 percent of California drivers were uninsured in 2012.
+Though it's not required, uninsured motorist coverage can come in handy after an accident with an uninsured driver, or in the event of a hit-and-run accident.

 Car theft in California

 According to stats gathered by the FBI, California led the nation in vehicle theft by a landslide in 2015 — more than doubling Texas, which ranked second.
 That's why it's important to research vehicles that get stolen the most and learn how to protect your car from would-be vandals.

 The following are the top vehicle make/model thefts in 2015 compiled by the National Insurance Crime Bureau:

 - 1998 Honda Civic

 - 1999 Honda CR-V

 If you're worried your car has a higher chance of being stolen, you might consider comprehensive coverage.
 Although optional (unless required by a lease or finance company), it could help cover the replacement cost of a stolen vehicle.